-S PECTRAL Doppler in medical ultrasound is a noninvasive imaging modality commonly used for quantitative estimation of blood velocity.
-The data for velocity estimation are acquired by insonifying the medium with a train of narrowband ultrasound pulses along a desired direction at a constant pulse repetition frequency (PRF).
+PECTRAL Doppler in medical ultrasound is a non-invasive imaging modality commonly used for quantitative estimation of blood velocity.
+The data for velocity estimation is acquired by insonifying the medium with a train of narrowband ultrasound pulses along a desired direction at a constant pulse repetition frequency (PRF).
 The backscattered signals are then sampled and focused along the chosen direction using dynamic focusing.
 Assembling the samples associated with a specific depth of interest from all received signals forms the so-called slow-time signal with a center frequency proportional to the axial blood velocity.

-For a single blood cell with axial velocity v_z , the slow-time signal has a center frequency equal to [1]
+For a single blood cell with axial velocity $v_z$ , the slow-time signal has a center frequency equal to [1]

-$$f_D = -\frac{2v_z}{c}f_0\tag{1}$$
+$$f{\rm D} = -\frac{2v_z}{c} f_0 \tag{1}$$